Batu Caves Dress Code: What to Wear for Women, Men and Children

 An example of proper dress for Batu Caves — covering the shoulders and wearing modest-length clothing, as recommended for both men and women visiting the site.

-• Cover shoulders: Sleeveless tops should be paired with a shawl, scarf, or light outer layer.
+• Cover shoulders: Pair a sleeveless top with a lightweight shawl, scarf, or thin outer layer.

-• Cover knees: Long trousers, maxi skirts, or a wrap are suitable for both men and women.
+• Cover knees: Long trousers, a maxi skirt, or a sarong wrap all work.

 What Not to Wear at Batu Caves